Skip to main content

 Sports Nutrition / Vasodilator

-Beetroot / Dietary Nitrate: Benefits, Dosage, Forms & Research
+Beetroot / Dietary Nitrate — Research Profile

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Beetroot juice providing 6-8 mmol (400-500 mg) dietary nitrate taken 2-3 hours before exercise reduces oxygen cost of submaximal exercise by 3-5% and improves time trial performance by 1-3% (Jones, 2014).
 Effects are strongest in recreational athletes and high-altitude or hypoxic conditions.